peterda84/Millennial_test/_posts/2022-09-27-inprogress.md

 ...
 ```

 That's all.
-Enter the hostname you configured in `.env` in your favourite browser.
+Enter the hostname you configured in `/usr/local/searxng-docker/.env` in your favourite browser and enjoy your own private searching engine!
 You will see somethig like that:

 ![image1](/assets/img/searxng/searxng1.png)